 Supervisors issue a verbal warning when an employee's poor performance warrants a disciplinary action more severe than supervisory counseling and coaching.
-The purpose of the verbal warning is to get the employee's attention when normal managerial discussion, meetings, and suggestions for improvement are not working.
+Its purpose: to get the employee's attention when normal managerial discussions, meetings, and suggestions have failed to have a beneficial effect.

 Documenting a Verbal Warning